openbmc/docs/designs/telemetry.md

 [Redfish Event Service][6] either as push-style event or SSE.

-3. For action Update, the Telemetry service will trigger the update of reading report pointed by it's D-Bus path contained in ReportPath property inside the ```.Metric``` structure.
+3. For action Update, the Telemetry service will trigger the update of reading report pointed by it's D-Bus path contained in trigger object properties.
 The update shall cause the reading report's D-Bus object to emit property change signal.
 This will cause Redfish Metric Report to be streamed out if it was configured to do so.

 **Redfish Telemetry Service API**